11 Top Trading Mistakes to Avoid

 How do you overcome trade mistakes?

-The most important thing to do is to take the time to analyze what went wrong and to find a way not to do it again.
+The most important thing to do is to take the time to analyse what went wrong and to find a way not to do it again.
 However, many traders find they need to make the same mistakes a few times before they can finally stop it.

 When should you avoid trading?